DaanWur/trivia/README.md

 - **Two-Player Gameplay:** Compete against a friend in a hot-seat style match.
 - **Dynamic Question Loading:** Load questions from the Open Trivia DB API or a local JSON file.
 - **Skip "Lifelines":** Each player gets two lifelines to skip a tough question and get a new one.
-- **Configurable Games:** Use command-line arguments to customize the number of questions.
+- **Configurable Games:** Use command-line arguments to customize the number of questions, difficulty, and question type.
 - **Colorful Interface:** An interactive and user-friendly CLI with colored output.
+- **Tie-Breaker:** A tie-breaker round to determine the winner in case of a tie.

 ## Installation